 Consider, for instance, Luke’s short account of the healing of a widow’s son, which begins,

 The woman described here is in true need.
 She is a woman, first of all—and there would have been few openings for women in a town like hers.
-She is also a widow, and therefore has no husband.
+She is also a widow and therefore has no husband.
 Now she is sonless.
-She has now no means of protection or provision.
+She now has no means of protection or provision.
 From a human perspective, she faces sadness, loneliness, and the end of the family line.
-She is the epitome of the “the poor” to whom, according to Jesus’ earlier words, he had come “to proclaim good news.”4
+She is the epitome of the “the poor” to whom, according to Jesus’ earlier words, He had come “to proclaim good news” (Luke 4:18).

-Then, though, into the extremity of this woman’s life comes Christ—and when he sees her, Luke tells us, his heart goes out to her.
-The deep compassion he feels was likely similar to that which he feels for the crowds of people who come to hear him preach in Matthew 9: “He had compassion for them, because they were harassed and helpless, like sheep without a shepherd.”5
+But then into the extremity of this woman’s life comes Christ—and when He sees her, Luke tells us, His heart goes out to her.
+The deep compassion He feels was likely similar to that which He feels for the crowds of people who come to hear Him preach in Matthew 9: “He had compassion for them, because they were harassed and helpless, like sheep without a shepherd” (Matt.
+9:36).

 A Powerful Savior